Jason Brown (figure skater)

 Jason Lawrence Brown (born December 15, 1994) is an American figure skater.
-He is a nine-time Grand Prix medalist, a two-time Four Continents medalist (2020 silver, 2018 bronze), and the 2015 U.S. national champion.
-Earlier in his career, he became a two-time World Junior medalist (2013 silver, 2012 bronze), the 2011 Junior Grand Prix Final champion, and the 2010 junior national champion.
+He is a two-time Four Continents medalist (2020 silver, 2018 bronze), a nine-time Grand Prix medalist, a 13-time Challenger Series medalist, and the 2015 U.S. national champion.
+Earlier in his career, he became a two-time World Junior medalist (2013 silver, 2012 bronze), the 2011–12 Junior Grand Prix Final champion, and the 2010 junior national champion.

-Brown won a bronze medal in the team event at the 2014 Winter Olympics in Sochi, becoming one of the youngest male figure skating Olympic medalists.
+At only 19, Brown won a bronze medal in the team event at the 2014 Winter Olympics in Sochi, becoming one of the youngest male figure skating Olympic medalists.

 Personal life

 Brown was born on December 15, 1994, in Los Angeles, California.
 His mother, Marla (Kell), is a television producer, and his father, Steven Brown, works for a lighting company.
 He has an older sister, Jordan, and a younger brother, Dylan.
 He is Jewish and celebrated his bar mitzvah in 2007.

 Brown graduated from Highland Park High School and received the Ralph Potter Memorial Award for Exceptional Ability and Achievement and the President's Education Award for Outstanding Academic Excellence.
 In 2013, he enrolled at the University of Colorado Colorado Springs.
 He plays piano.

+Brown can also speak, read and write Japanese.

-Brown came out as gay via Instagram post on June 11, 2021.
+He came out as gay via an Instagram post on June 11, 2021.